-The recent discovery of a CDW in ScV$_6$Sn$_6$ offers new opportunities to understand the origins of electronic instabilities in topological kagome systems.
-To this end, we have studied the anisotropic transport properties of two kagome compounds, ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$.
-While the compounds share similar band structures, the former exhibits a CDW phase and the latter does not.
-By comparing the properties of these materials we uncover three key phenomena about ScV$_6$Sn$_6$.
+In summary, we have studied the anisotropic transport properties of two kagome compounds, ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$.
+While the compounds share similar band structures, the former exhibits a CDW phase at $T_{\textrm{CDW}}$ = 91 K, and the latter does not.
+By comparing the properties of these materials, we uncover three key phenomena about ScV$_6$Sn$_6$.
 First, ScV$_6$Sn$_6$ has strong magnetoresistance for current along the $c$ axis that is absent in the Lu compound.
 This behavior occurs not only below $T_\mathrm{CDW}$, but also extends to temperatures well above the transition suggesting a connection to CDW fluctuations.
-Second, we observe ScV$_6$Sn$_6$ has a sublinear temperature dependence of resistivity above $T_\mathrm{CDW}$.
-This non-Fermi liquid behavior does not occur in LuV$_6$Sn$_6$ but is evident in KV$_3$Sb$_5$, RbV$_3$Sb$_5$, and CsV$_3$Sb$_5$ suggesting this is a universal feature of the vanadium kagome CDW materials.
+Second, we observe ScV$_6$Sn$_6$ has a sublinear temperature dependence of resistivity above $T_\mathrm{CDW}$, which scales by $T^{\frac{3}{5}}$.
+This non-Fermi liquid behavior also occurs in KV$_3$Sb$_5$, RbV$_3$Sb$_5$, and CsV$_3$Sb$_5$ suggesting this is a universal feature of the vanadium kagome CDW materials.
+Resistivity in the non-CDW compound LuV$_6$Sn$_6$ has a linear temperature dependence.
 Finally, we identify AHE-like behavior in ScV$_6$Sn$_6$ below $T_\mathrm{CDW}$, which is absent in LuV$_6$Sn$_6$.
 This could be evidence of time reversal symmetry breaking or a consequence of reconstructing the intricate Fermi surface.
 Our comparison of magnetotransport in ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$ reveals the unique influence of CDW order in the Sc material.
-These material siblings will provide the foundation for understanding CDW order in the kagome metals.
+These materials siblings will provide the foundation for understanding CDW order in the kagome metals.